Peter Thiel: Early life and education

 Thiel excelled in mathematics and scored first in a California-wide mathematics competition while attending Bowditch Middle School in Foster City.
-At San Mateo High School, he read Ayn Rand, admired the optimism and anti-communism of then-President Ronald Reagan, and became valedictorian of his graduating class in 1985.
+At San Mateo High School, he read Ayn Rand and, influenced by his parents, admired Nixon and Reagan.
+He was valedictorian of his graduating class in 1985.
+When at school, he reportedly charged $500 each to take the SAT for underclassmen, knowing this would cost him his spot at Stanford if discovered.